Lokathor/gba-from-scratch/book_src/ex3.md

 * Bits 8 and 9 set what mGBA calls the "transform" of the object:
   * 0 is no transform.
   * 1 is affine rendering.
 Which affine entry is used is set in attribute 1.
-  * 2 is no transform and the object not drawn (it's "invisible").
+  * 2 is no transform and the object not drawn (it's "disabled").
   * 3 is just like 1 but the object is rendered with double size.
 * Bits 10 and 11 set the special effect mode:
   * 0 is no special effect.